Marketing is messy, isn’t it? Let’s make sense of your bank’s approach to digital marketing by laying a firm foundation and execution plan.

 That being said, if you haven’t yet moved website analytics to the top of your todo list, it’s time to rearrange your priorities.
 Google provides two free tools that are immensely powerful for measuring marketing performance: Google Analytics and Google Tag Manager.

-The challenge with these two analytics platforms is not so much what they can track, but what they can’t track.
-There’s so much data, how do you make sense of it all?
+The challenge with these two analytics platforms is not so much what they can track, but rather the overwhelming amount of data they produce.
+There’s so much data, how can your financial institution make sense of it all?

 Leading indicators might include: